belazr/EasyWinHax/README.md

 ### Vector
 The library provides a simple and low-overhead vector class inspired by the STL implementation.
 See the "Vector.h" header for further documentation.
 ### Loading files
-The library provides a simple file loader class to load files from disk into memory.
-See the "FileLoader.h" header for further documentation.
+The library provides a simple file mapper class to map files from disk into memory.
+See the "FileMapper.h" header for further documentation.
 ### Undocumented windows structures and function types
 The library provides a collection of structures and function types used by the windows operating system that are not or just partially declared in the "Windows.h" header.
 See the "undocWinTypes.h" header.
 ### Drawing from hooks